 Exercise and physical activity boost the production of the feel-good hormones serotonin and dopamine, which can help ease some of the symptoms associated with Adderall withdrawal.
 Exercise also allows you to get some much-needed fresh air and Vitamin D, improving your mood even further.

-Cut Back on Other Stimulants
+Cut Back on Other Substances

 If you can’t cut out caffeine from your diet, alternate between decaf and regular, then gradually taper off regular coffee.